harvard-lil/perma/developer.md

 Javascript tests live in `spec/`.

-Playback tests live in `playwright/`.

 See the [Common tasks and commands](#common-tasks-and-commands) for the common techniques for running the tests.

 The `d fab test` command also generates handy coverage information.
-You can access it by running `d coverage`.
+You can access it by running `d coverage report`.

 ### Linting with flake8

 All code must show zero warnings or errors when running `flake8 .` in `perma_web/`.

-Flake8 settings are configured in `perma_web/.pep8`
+Flake8 settings are configured in `perma_web/setup.cfg`

 If you want to automatically run flake8 before pushing your code, you can add something like this to `.git/hooks/pre-commit` or `.git/hooks/pre-push`: